akirarika/milkio/docs/en/.backup/bestPractices.md

 class TabList extends Models.collection ...
 ```

 Take an actual scenario as an example, suppose we want to make a tab page function for the middle and back-end system, we need to build the following two models:

 - **`tabList` Model:** is a collection model, which stores the opened tabs.
 Each item in it includes fields such as name, icon, URL, order, etc...

-- **`tabState` Model:** is a key-value pair model, which stores the tab display form, the currently activated tab id...
+- **`tabState` Model:** is a key-value model, which stores the tab display form, the currently activated tab id...

 If `tabState` directly uses `tab` as the model name, it is difficult to name it accurately if `tabList` is needed.
 Moreover, naming with single nouns is also prone to conflicts: for example, in the view code related to the tab page, it is easy to use `tab` as the variable name, but since it is the same as the model name you have to change the name.